 Bernicia will carry out an affordability assessment at the beginning of each rent setting round (October/November).
-This assessment will take into account both local market rents at post code beacon level and average earnings (as published by the Office of National Statistics) at Local Authority level in determining affordability.
+This assessment will take into account average earnings (as published by the Office of National Statistics) adjusted for income tax and national insurance contributions at Local Authority level in determining affordability.